jmmcd/GPDistance/README.md

 See the root Makefile to see some possibilities for what to run.
 Eg to write matrices with all pairwise distances for the complete space of depth 1, try `make completeMatrices1`.
+Larger experiments, such as `make completeMatrices2` or `make uniformSampleMatricesDepth6` will take a long time, some hours.

 TODO